-Argument Description map default-user < <user> admin monitor operator></user> Specifies the account to which externally authenticated logins are mapped when map order is set to remote-first (if there is no matching local account) or local-only . map order < <policy> remote-only remote-first local-only></policy> Specifies how externally authenticated logins (RADIUS, TACACS+, or LDAP) are mapped to local accounts, as follows: • remote-first-Maps externally authenticated logins in the following order: a.
+Argument Description map default-user < <user> admin monitor operator></user> Specifies the account to which externally authenticated logins are mapped when map order is set to remote-first (if there is no matching local account) or local-only . map order < <policy> remote-only remote-first local-only></policy> Specifies how externally authenticated logins (RADIUS, TACACS+, or LDAP) are mapped to local accounts, as follows: remote-first-Maps externally authenticated logins in the following order: a.
 Mapped to the matching local account name, if present. b.
 If there is no matching local account, the local user mapping attribute provided by the AAA server is used. c.
-If the local user mapping attribute is not present or does not specify a valid local user account, the account name specified by the map default-user argument is used.
-This is the default. • remote-only-Maps externally authenticated logins in the following order: a.
+If the local user mapping attribute is not present or does not specify a valid local user account, the account name specified by the map default-user argument is used. remote-only-Maps externally authenticated logins in the following order: a.
 Mapped to the matching local account name, if present. b.
 If there is no matching local account, the local user mapping attribute provided by the AAA server is used. c.
-If the local user mapping attribute is not present or does not specify a valid local user account, no further mapping is attempted.
+If the local user mapping attribute is not present or does not specify a valid local user account, no further mapping is attempted. local-only-Maps all externally authenticated logins to the user specified by the aaa authorization map default-user <user name=""> command.</user>

-46 aaa
+47 aaa

-Argument Description local-only-Maps all externally authenticated logins to the user specified by the aaa authorization map default-user <user name=""> command.</user> role <role default="" name="" =""> [description]</role> Configures a role by name or Default and optionally adds a role description.
+Argument Description role <role default="" name="" =""> [description]</role> Configures a role by name or Default and optionally adds a role description.